 It may seem obvious, but some network issues may occur with the hardware outside of the network.

-When the time comes to troubleshoot network problems, , our instinct is often to think about the most complex situations, when sometimes the problem is actually very simple and right in front of us.
+When the time comes to troubleshoot network issues, our instinct is often to think about the most complex situations, when sometimes the problem is actually very simple and right in front of us.

-Hardware problems like defective cables or connectors can generate errors on the network equipment to which it is connected.
+Hardware problems like defective cables or connectors can generate network errors on the network equipment to which it is connected.
 You may think that this problem is due to a network failure, or Internet connection problem, but it’s actually because you have a broken or malfunctioning cable.

 This can also occur outside of the LAN infrastructure.
 If a copper cable, or fiber-optic cable is damaged, it will likely reduce the amount of data that can go through it without any packet loss.

 Checking every cable one by one can be repetitive, and can take a large amount of time out of your day.
-A simple way to monitor cables on a defective connector is to have a network performance monitoring software that will measure errors on all network interfaces and warn you if any problems arise.
+A simple way to monitor cables on a defective connector is to have a network performance monitoring software that will measure network errors on all network interfaces and warn you if any problems arise.

 Sometimes, network issues occur within network equipment or devices like Firewalls, Routers, Switches, Wifi APs.

-Problems can be due to bad configurations, faulty connections, packet loss, or maybe just because they’re been disabled.
+Problems can be due to bad configurations, faulty network connection issues, packet loss, or maybe just because they’re been disabled.

 You need to ensure that all the devices on your network are configured correctly in order for your network to work properly.
 Whenever you install or reconfigure a device, or upgrade equipment firmware on your network, you need to test that device to ensure that it’s been configured correctly.